kobsio/kobs/docs/plugins/grafana.md

 | panelID | string | The id of the panel. | Yes |
 | variables | map<string, string> | A map of variables, with the name of the variable as key and the value of the variable as value. | No |

-## Notification Options

-!!! note
-    The Grafana plugin can not be used to get a list of notifications.

 ## Usage

 The following dashboards shows some panels from a Grafana plugin and a list of dashboards from this instance.
 The dashboard also uses some variables, which are then passed to the panels from Grafana.